Latest TRP Ratings: Naagin Is Back On Top Slot; YRKKH At Fifth Place; Ishqbaaz Is Out Of TRP Race!

 Manmohini Out, Ishq Mein Marjawan In

-While Zee TV's Manmohini is out of TRP race, Colors TV's Ishq Mein Marjawan is back on TRP chart.
+While Zee TV's Manmohini is out of TRP race, Colors TV's Ishq Mein Marjawan is back on the TRP chart.
 The shows have managed to get 1.6 and 1.9 ratings, respectively.

 Popular & New Shows That Are Not On TRP Chart

-Star Plus' Yeh Hai Mohabbatein and Colors' shows - Dastaan-E-Mohabbat, Roop and India's Got Talent have managed to TRP 1.5, 1.2, 1.1 and 1.4 ratings, respectively.
+Star Plus' Yeh Hai Mohabbatein and Colors' shows - Dastaan-E-Mohabbat, Roop and India's Got Talent have managed to get TRP 1.5, 1.2, 1.1 and 1.4 ratings, respectively.

 Check Out The Latest BARC Ratings: Urban (Impressions in 000s)